 - Favors evenly distributed weighted putter or heel weighted putter

-- Used by Rory McIlroy
+- Rory McIlroy putting stroke type

 Analysis: The stroke type affects a golfer’s ability to control the speed of the putt.
 It’s easier to control the putter when you have less curvature (arc) in your stroke’s motion.
 Therefore arc is okay to have but you don’t want too much of it or you risk struggling to maintain control.

 Radial Putting Stroke Explained: